-Take your time to look around.
+Take your time to look around and get a feel for the island.

 We hope to see you soon!